leikind/wice_grid/README.md

 ```

 Please note that the blockless definition of the column only works with columns from the main table and it
-won't work with columns with <tt>:model</tt>
+won't work with columns with `:model`

 ## Joined associations referring to the same table

 In case there are two joined associations both referring to the same table, ActiveRecord constructs a query
 where the second join provides an alias for the joined table.
 To enable WiceGrid to order and filter by
-columns belonging to different associations but originating from the same table, set <tt>:table_alias</tt>
+columns belonging to different associations but originating from the same table, set `:table_alias`
 to this alias:

 Model: